 Visit our continuous enrollment and enrollment policy page for more information and resources.

-The Graduate School offers a variety of degrees (Masters or Doctoral) and Graduate Certificates with different requirements (thesis, non-thesis/project, coursework-only) and students work closely with the department to submit paperwork to meet requirements.
+The Graduate School offers Master’s and Doctoral degrees with different requirements (thesis, non-thesis/project, coursework-only) and students work closely with the department to submit paperwork to meet requirements.
+Graduate Certificates are also offered.

 Advisor and Committee Requirements